SiebertT/EnterpriseLinux2017/report/Error Troubleshooting Guides/vboxsf not available.md

 # Error troubleshooting guide: VBoxSF not available when using latest version of VirtualBox (at moment of writing 5.1.14)

-This guide is meant to help users that struggling to `vagrant up` because of a mismatched Guest Addition error
+This guide is meant to help users that are struggling to `vagrant up` because of a mismatched Guest Addition error

 The error may look like the following:

 ![](https://i.gyazo.com/15a173666f448ce166661855bd36085f.png)

-It appears this error is caused by an outdated kernel.
+It appears this error is caused by an outdated **kernel-devel**.
 This causes `vboxadd.sh` to fail setting up the **vboxadd service**

 It can be fixed by entering your guest virtual machine and updating.